Understanding Absolute, Discrete, And Continuous Proportional Returns

 S𝑡 = Price of the equity at time 𝑡

-S0 = Price of the equity at the start time
+S𝑡-1 = Price of the equity at time 𝑡-1

-for example: if the price of a stock increased from $100 to $120, the log return would be ln(120/100) ≈ 0.1823 or 18.23%.
-Continuous returns are additive over time (unlike discrete returns) and are often used in financial modeling, particularly in geometric Brownian motion models for stock prices.
+for example, if the price of a stock increased from $100 to $120, the log return would be ln(120/100) ≈ 0.1823 or 18.23%.
+These returns are additive over time (unlike discrete returns) and are often used in financial modeling, particularly in Geometric Brownian Motion (GBM) models for stock prices.

 Important Considerations:

-• Discrete returns are more intuitive for short-term analysis.
-Continuous returns are favored in models that require compounding over continuous time.
+Discrete returns are more intuitive for short-term analysis.
+Continuous returns are favored in models that require continuous compounding.

-Q. Which shock type should be used — 'Discrete Proportional Shock' or 'Continuous Proportional Shock' for equities, and in which scenarios would each be most appropriate?
+Which shock type should be used—'Discrete Proportional Shock' or 'Continuous Proportional Shock' for equities, and in which scenarios would each be most appropriate?

-Discrete Proportional Shocks are typically used when we are dealing with data that naturally follows discrete intervals, such as daily, weekly, or monthly returns.
-It is appropriate when we assume that returns are compounded periodically (for example, at the end of each day or month).
+Discrete Proportional Returns/Shocks are typically used when we are dealing with data that naturally follows discrete intervals, such as daily, weekly, or monthly returns.
+Discrete shock type is appropriate when we assume that returns are compounded periodically, for example, at the end of the day (EOD) or month (EOM).

-• When managing a portfolio and calculating daily or monthly returns, discrete proportional shocks are ideal because the returns are realized at discrete intervals (for example, daily closing prices).
+When managing a portfolio and calculating daily or monthly returns, discrete proportional shocks are ideal because the returns are realized at discrete intervals.

-Continuous Proportional Shocks are used when we need to assume continuous compounding, which is more common in theoretical models and certain financial contexts like option pricing (for example, BSM model). this shock type is useful when we are modeling scenarios where prices or returns change continuously over time, without distinct intervals.
+Continuous Proportional Returns/Shocks are used when we need to assume continuous compounding, which is more common in theoretical models and certain financial contexts like option pricing (BSM).
+Continuous shock type is useful when we are modeling scenarios where prices or returns change continuously over time, without distinct intervals.

-• The Black-Scholes model, for instance, uses continuous compounding to price options.
+The BSM model uses continuous compounding to price options.
 In such models, returns are treated as being continuously compounded because the underlying asset’s price is assumed to move continuously over time.

-• Continuous shocks are often applied in interest rate modeling, where the assumption is that rates change continuously rather than at fixed intervals.
+Continuous shocks are often applied in asset price modeling, where the assumption is that prices change continuously rather than at fixed intervals.